merivale/victor/README.md

     -> "The sun sets at 7.05pm tomorrow."
 ```

-(I am here treating `"the sun"` as a proper name, because I have not yet explained the part of my model that allows us to generate it as a definite description; see section 5.7.)
+(I am here treating `"the sun"` as a proper name, because I have not yet explained the part of my model that allows us to generate it as a definite description; recall my general warning about this in section 4.1.
+I will do this sort of thing several more times until section 5.9, when I explain the elaborations responsible for nouns and noun phrases.
+I will not bother with this proviso again.)

+With the conservative `PREORDAINED` elaboration, there is (I am fairly sure) never any ambiguity as to whether the message is coloured or uncoloured; invariably there is only ever one plausible possibility.
+In any case, I diagnose the phenomenon of colouring as *pragmatic* rather than semantic.
+In other words, colour (or the lack of it) is certainly an aspect of the overall information conveyed in an English exchange, but it is not information that is anywhere consulted in the generation of the sentence.
+Consequently it does not feature as an informational ingredient of my messages, but as pragmatic information communicated over and above what is encoded in the sentence.

 It is important to be clear that these are all claims about *present* prearrangements or predeterminations.
 While these messages are about the future, therefore, they are about the future only *indirectly*.
 First and foremost, they are about the *present*: present prearrangements or predeterminations *for* the future.
 In this respect, as I have already advertised, the `PREORDAINED` elaboration is much more like the `PRIOR` elaboration than it is like the `PAST` elaboration.
-It locates something as future *with respect to something else*, via the generation of a new condition.
+It locates something as future *with respect to something else*, typically via the generation of a new condition (for the cases in which it does this without generating a new condition, see section 5.8).
 And just as it is possible to have `PAST PRIOR` messages, it is also possible to have `PAST PREORDAINED` messages, which are claims about *past* prearrangements or predeterminations that are, by implication, no longer present:

 ```elm
 PAST (PREORDAINED "next month" ( Others, ( Do "get" Ongoing, "married" ) ))